 Around 615 a Persian king captured Jerusalem and carried off the relic of the true cross of Jesus Christ that had been discovered by St. Helena.
 It stayed with the Persians for roughly 14 years, until Byzantine Emperor Heraclius came and defeated their armies.

-Catholic Mythbusters: Could a large ship really be built from all the relics of the True Cross?
+Could a ship be built from all the relics of the True Cross?

 Heraclius found the relic of Jesus’ cross still preserved and resolved to return it to Jerusalem.
 When he neared the gates of Jerusalem he intended to take the cross through the same gate Jesus used on his way to the crucifixion.
 However, Heraclius wanted to do it with great royal pageantry while riding on his horse.

 Then something miraculous happened that prevented Heraclius from going through the gate.
 The Golden Legend records what happened next.

 But suddenly the stones of the gateway fell down and locked together, forming an unbroken wall.
 To the amazement of everyone, an angel of the Lord, carrying a cross in his hands, appeared above the wall and said: “When the King of heaven passed through this gate to suffer death, there was no royal pomp.
 He rode a lowly ass, to leave an example of humility to his worshipers.”
 With those words the angel vanished.

 Heraclius was stunned and began to weep.
 He dismounted his horse and took off every article of royal clothing, expect for his simple undergarment.
 Then he took the relic of the true cross and walked slowly toward the gate.
 It instantly returned to its former position and allowed Heraclius to enter Jerusalem.